Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Rainbows and Baskets of Binary Barrier American Options

 \subsection{Benchmark Valuations}

 \end{doublespace}

 \begin{doublespace} The objective of a rational, risk neutral decision maker at the intermediary would be to maximize profits from the overall loan book by swapping the supply available to either term loans or regular loans and this action forms a crucial part of his decision making.
-With the setting discussed earlier, a term loan becomes a American down-and-in binary put option with the availability process as the underlying.
-The strike and the time to expiration are the quantity and the time period respectively of the term loan.
+With the setting discussed earlier (Section \ref{subsec:Setting-the-Stage}; Assumption \ref{Assumption: A-long-term}; Definition \ref{Defn:A-long-term}), a term loan becomes an American down-and-in binary put option with the availability process being equivalent to the underlying price process.
+The strike and the time to expiration are the quantity and the time period of the term loan respectively.
 The volatility governing this option is the volatility of the availability process.
-The value of this option, $\upsilon$, can be expressed as a continuously compounded annualized rate, $\ln\left(\upsilon/H_{i}S_{i0}\right)/T$, over the duration of the loan with $H_{i}S_{i0}$ representing a notional amount in monetary terms.
-We first consider two simple forms of payoffs: \end{doublespace} \begin{enumerate} \begin{doublespace} \item A single constant payoff $K_{i}$ if there is a breach $\left(A_{it}\leq H_{i}\right)\;;\;0\leq t\leq T$.
+The value of this option, $\upsilon$, can be expressed as a continuously compounded annualized rate, $w=\ln\left(\upsilon/H_{i}S_{i0}\right)/T\;\because\;\upsilon=H_{i}S_{i0}e^{wT}$, over the duration of the loan.
+Here, $H_{i}$ is the quantity of the term deal for security $i$ for the entire duration of the loan extending from $t=0\;to\;t=T.$ $\upsilon,$ is also the valuation of the term loan for the overall duration. $H_{i}S_{i0}$ represents the notional amount in monetary terms when the contract is initiated.
+We first consider two simple forms of payoffs: \end{doublespace} \begin{enumerate} \begin{doublespace} \item A single constant payoff, $K_{i}$, if there is a breach: $\left(A_{it}\leq H_{i}\right)\;;\;0\leq t\leq T$.
 This applies only the first time the breach happens.
-It is to be understood that the contract is complete after the first breach and the payoff is made.
+It is to be understood that the contract is complete after the first breach and the payoff is made (Eq: \ref{eq:6}).
+The valuation, $\upsilon^{constant}$, is given by,